Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Edit a read replica

-You can edit a read replica using the Neon Console or Neon API to change the Compute size or Autosuspend configuration.
+You can edit a read replica using the Neon Console or Neon API to change the Compute size or Scale to Zero configuration.

-To edit a read-only compute endpoint using the Neon Console:
+To edit a read replica compute using the Neon Console:

 1. In the Neon Console, select Branches.